 The Company is from time to time a party to various lawsuits, claims and other legal proceedings that arise in the ordinary course of business.
-In addition, the Company is a party to several material legal proceedings, which are described below.
+In addition, following the period covered by this Report, the Company became a party to several material legal proceedings, which are described below.
 The outcome of litigation is inherently uncertain.
 If one or more legal matters were resolved against the Company in a reporting period for amounts in excess of management's expectations, the Company's financial condition and operating results for that reporting period could be materially adversely affected.